Please note: a valid prescription is required for all prescription medication.

 How to Use the Drops Safely

-The usual labeled schedule is one drop in each affected eye twice daily, about 12 hours apart.
-Follow the directions provided by your prescriber.
-Do not use extra drops to make up for missed doses unless a healthcare professional tells you to do so.
+The labeled dosing schedule is one drop in each affected eye twice daily, about 12 hours apart.
+Follow the schedule given by your clinician, and do not use extra drops to make up for a missed dose unless a healthcare professional has instructed you to do so.
+More frequent use can increase irritation without improving the treatment plan.

-- Instill carefully: place one drop as directed.
+- Place one drop in the affected eye as directed.

-If you use other eye products, separate them by at least 15 minutes unless your clinician gives different instructions.
-Contact lenses should be removed before instillation, and lenses are typically reinserted after waiting at least 15 minutes.
+If you use lubricants, allergy drops, glaucoma drops, antibiotic drops, steroid eye drops, or ointments, ask how to space them through the day.
+The official label advises separating Cequa from other topical ophthalmic products by at least 15 minutes.
+Contact lenses should be removed before use and are typically reinserted after waiting at least 15 minutes.

 Storage, Travel, and Handling

-Keep the vials in their original foil pouch until use to protect them from light.
-Store at room conditions as directed on the package or official label.
-Avoid exposing the product to excessive heat, freezing temperatures, or direct sunlight during travel.
+Keep Cequa vials in the original foil pouch until use to protect them from light.
+Store the medicine as directed on the package and avoid excessive heat, freezing temperatures, direct sunlight, and moisture exposure.
+Do not use a vial that looks damaged, leaking, cloudy, or contaminated.

-For trips, pack enough single-use vials for the planned time away plus a small buffer.
-Carry them in hand luggage when possible so the supply is less exposed to extreme temperatures.
-A clean pouch or rigid case can help prevent crushing.
+For travel, pack enough single-use vials for the time away plus a small buffer in case plans change.
+Carrying vials in hand luggage can reduce exposure to temperature extremes and rough handling.
+A clean rigid case can also help prevent crushing inside a bag.

-Track comfort, redness, tearing, gritty sensation, and any new visual changes.
-The goal is not to self-adjust therapy, but to give your clinician clear information at follow-up.
-Bring the carton or a photo of the label if there is any uncertainty about the exact product.
+Track dryness, redness, tearing, gritty sensation, comfort with contact lenses, and any new visual symptoms between visits.
+Bring the carton or a photo of the label if there is uncertainty about the exact medicine being used.
+Clear records help your clinician decide whether to continue, adjust companion therapies, or reassess the diagnosis.

-Prescription dry eye treatments are not interchangeable without clinician input.
-Restasis also contains cyclosporine but uses a different concentration and formulation.
-Xiidra contains lifitegrast, a different active ingredient.
-The right option depends on diagnosis, tolerability, prior response, contact lens habits, and the plan your clinician has set.
+Prescription dry eye medicines are not interchangeable without clinician input.
+Restasis also contains cyclosporine, but it uses a different concentration and formulation.
+Xiidra Ophthalmic Solution contains lifitegrast, a different active ingredient used for dry eye disease.

 Authoritative Sources

-The FDA-approved prescribing information for Cequa provides official details on indication, dosing, contraindications, and adverse reactions.
+The FDA-approved prescribing information for Cequa provides official details on indication, dosing, contraindications, adverse reactions, contact lens instructions, and use with other ophthalmic products.

 This content is for informational purposes only and is not a substitute for professional medical advice.